-On the day you are evicted, members of the housing service will meet the sheriff officer at your property.
+Members of the housing service will meet the sheriff officer at your property.
 If you have not already left the property, the sheriff officer will ask you to leave the property and the locks will be changed.
-Your tenancy will end on the Sunday after your eviction.
+Your tenancy will end on the day of your eviction.

 If you are evicted because you owe rent, will this be cleared from your account?

 No. You will still need to pay any outstanding rent together with any court expenses you owe.